Why A Neck Gaiter Is The Winter Travel Item You Didn’t Know You Needed (& The Best One For Cold Weather)

 - My touchscreen merino wool gloves

-(These have become my daily cold weather running staples at home too.)
+(These feature on my 5 winter travel essentials list, and have become my daily cold weather running staples at home too.)

 But there are so many types of neck gaiters out there—each serving different purposes—that it can be confusing figuring out which one is best for winter travel.
 And first…I’m guessing that for like 78% of you, your first question is “what the heck is a neck gaiter?”
 For that matter, how is it pronounced?